-Tonight – February 15, 2017 – the moon and planet Jupiter still appear close together on the sky’s dome, shining in front of the constellation Libra the Scales.
+Tonight – February 7, 2018 – the moon and planet Jupiter still appear close together on the sky’s dome, shining in front of the constellation Libra the Scales.
 The red planet Mars is also nearby, shining at the border of the constellations Scorpius and Ophiuchus.
-Watch for them to rise in the wee hours after midnight, or, if you’re not one to stay up late, get up early in the morning on February 16.
+Watch for them to rise in the wee hours after midnight, or, if you’re not one to stay up late, get up early in the morning on February 8.
 You can’t miss the moon and Jupiter because they’ll be the two brightest objects in the sky in the late-night hours, and tomorrow before dawn.
 Another planet, Venus, is brighter than Jupiter, but it’s setting shortly after sunset now.

 Did you see the moon and Jupiter last night or this morning?
-If you did, you might notice the moon has moved with respect to this planet and star.
+If you did, you might notice the moon has moved with respect to the planets Jupiter and Mars.
 Night by night, as we stand on Earth’s surface watching the moon, we can see it shift its position in front of the fixed stars and wandering planets.
 This motion is due to the moon’s actual motion in orbit around Earth.

 The moon takes about a month (one moonth) to orbit the Earth.
 Although the moon rises in the east and sets in the west each day (due to Earth’s spin), it’s also moving on the sky’s dome each day due to its own motion in orbit around Earth.

 The moon’s orbital motion can be detected in the course of a single night, but you have to watch the moon closely, with respect to stars in its vicinity, over several hours.